Bread Machine Whole Wheat Rolls: Good for Slider Buns, Too

 removing the dough from the bread machine panPin

-When the dough doubles, turn out onto a floured surface.
+When the dough doubles, turn it onto a floured surface.

 using a bench scraper to portion doughPin